 If you are looking for something that isn't in your local library, our reservations and requests service will try to find it for you.
-Whether it's a book, talking book, DVD, CD, language course, newspaper, journal or magazine article we will try to get it for you to borrow if we can.
+Whether it's a book, talking book, language course, newspaper, journal or magazine article we will try to get it for you to borrow if we can.

 If we have items already in stock within any of our libraries, these can be reserved free of charge and we will send to your local library for you to collect.